Summer Reading List 2021

 How to learn

-One of the best ways of studying is to sit in-front of a blank screen with a coding prompt for a problem you have already solved.
+One of the best ways to study is to sit in front of a blank screen with a coding prompt for a problem you have already solved.
 Solve the problem from memory without looking at your previous solution or the internet.
 Only use those resources when you are completely stuck.
 Drilling skills from memory will reinforce what you have already learned.

 One of our favorite tools is Python Tutor, http://pythontutor.com/.
 It visualizes what happens when you run Python code.
 It is useful to understand existing code or debug broken code.
 Being able to visualize code execution is a critical skill for all programmers.